JoyBiswasgithub/Similarity-Between-Two-Text/README.md

 ## Working Principle

 ### 1. **Text Similarity Calculation:**
 The application leverages Python's `difflib` library to calculate the similarity between two texts.
-Specifically, it uses the `SequenceMatcher` class, which computes a ratio indicating how closely two sequences (in this case, texts) resemble each other.
+Specifically, it uses the `SequenceMatcher` class, which computes a ratio indicating how closely two sequences (in this case, texts) resemble each other..

 - **SequenceMatcher:** This algorithm works by finding the longest contiguous matching subsequence between the two texts, ignoring small differences like word order.
 The result is a similarity ratio between `0` and `1`, which is then converted into a percentage.